 Bath Tub Pillow & Non-Slip Spa Bathtub Mat

 I like the idea of this so much.
-While it provides comfort for your head and neck, it also ensures your safety head to toes so you don’t slip under which can hurt.
+While it provides comfort for your head and neck, it also ensures your safety from head to toes so you don’t slip under which can hurt.
 Also great if you just don’t want to lay directly in the tub if other people use it too.

 Bamboo Bathtub Caddy Tray With Soap Box